wireapp/wire-server-deploy/offline/demo-wiab.md

 - Helm chart tarballs (the charts used by the deployment)
 - Docker/container image archives (used to seed Minikube/node container runtime)
-- Helper scripts such as `bin/wiab-demo/offline_deploy_k8s.sh` which are sourced during the playbook

-If you already have a working **Kubernetes cluster** and prefer to use it instead of creating a local Minikube node, you can skip the Minikube and seeding tasks, and run only the Helm chart installation (tags `wire_values` and `helm_install`).
+If you already have a working **Kubernetes cluster** and prefer to use it instead of creating a local Minikube node, you can skip the Minikube and seeding tasks, and run only the Helm chart installation (tags `wire_values`, `wire_secrets` and `helm_install`).
 However, the offline bundle is still required to obtain the charts and the docker image archive(s) so you can:

 1. Extract charts from the bundle and point Helm to the extracted chart directories, and
 2. Load container images into your cluster from the image archive.